ngriffiths21/analysis-proj-guide/README.md

 ### 4. Write your code so it is as readable as possible

-R Markdown allows you to write code in a format that is meant to be read.
+R Markdown is designed for sharing code with others by combining code, output and text into a single document.
 To make it as easy as possible to follow, use a predictable format.

 - Write functions that carry out discrete steps of the analysis and arrange them in the order they are called
 - Write each step so that it takes the full dataset as input, modifies it, and returns it
 - Write a function that composes all the steps together (this function can be placed at the top, before the steps, in order to introduce the overall process)
 - Write code that loads the data and runs the pipeline

 An example of this format is in [`notebooks/ex_analysis.Rmd`][1].
-The goal is to present the reader with an overview at the beginning, fully explain the steps in the middle, and restrict all side effects (file I/O, assigning global variables) to the end.
+The goal is to present the reader with an overview at the beginning, fully explain the steps in the middle, and restrict all the side effects (file I/O, assigning global variables) to the end.

+Other helpful tips:

+- Think carefully about naming functions and variables, since this can have a big impact on readability
+- Write short functions that only do one thing (I usually aim for <10 lines)

 ### 5. If needed, write helper functions, but *only do this if it improves the readability of the analysis*.